apparentorder/reweb/doc/app/wordpress-setup.md

 - "Domain name" is `wpdemo.cmdu.de`
 - Leave the "Endpoint type" at "Regional" and select the correct "ACM certificate"
 - "Create domain name"
-- Note the resulting "API Gateway domain name" and "Hosted zone ID"
+- Note the resulting "API Gateway domain name"
 - Click the "API mappings" tab and "Configure API mapping" and there "Add new mapping"
   - select your "wpdemo" API and the "$default" Stage
   - don't enter a Path